Podiatry outpatient service in CALHN

 The Queen Elizabeth Hospital

 Woodville SA 5011

-Podiatry services are provided across all metropolitan local health networks, only patients who reside in CALHN will be issued with an appointment.
+Podiatry services are provided across all metropolitan local health networks, only patients who reside in CALHN catchment will be issued with an appointment.

 Fax: (08) 7074 6247

 - patient details - address, date of birth and contact phone number